 Brazil and the United States have historically enjoyed robust economic ties, but many say the two nations’ occasional conflicting policy approaches on trade have delayed the development of a close partnership.
 However, in 2019, the Trump administration, alongside President Jair Bolsonaro, announced plans to deepen bilateral trade relationships between the two sides, something which somehow cemented the export-led economic growth approach between the two countries.
 Today, this approach has emerged to be a considerable determinant.
 Its benefits cut across facilitating the inflow of foreign exchange, increase in production, enhancing the general commercial volume, and create newer employment opportunities.
 Since it rose to prominence back in the 1970s, the approach has been purported to generate a win-win outcome for the two industrialized economies based on the principle of comparative advantage.
 Even so, the full potential of the approach is yet to be realized.
 Continued reliance on the approach poses a significant threat with respect to increased economic tensions and asymmetric stagnation between the U.S. and Brazil.
 Perhaps this is attributable to various challenges, including (but not limited to) damage to the two economies via deindustrialization, dependence on foreign markets, neglect of domestic priorities, undermining wage productivity growth link, and creating international financial wage imbalances.

 In essence, the argument is that the export-led economic growth model has fashioned a divided economic world between the two countries, with consumers in the "South” and producers in the “West.”
 Moreover, today Brazil takes quite a larger market share, something which makes it challenging to continue pursuing export-led economic growth strategies.
 These challenges, alongside many others, present the need to restructure/improve the export-based economic paradigm in order to realize substantial benefits for the U.S by subsequently overcoming the aforesaid problem – economic tensions and asymmetric stagnation.
 To achieve such an improvement, however, we must engage in business practices that promote the approach, alongside doing away with international trade obstructionist policies between the two countries.
 This is something that this paper will seek to investigate.
 In other words, the research will focus on the best business practices that will induce bi-directional causality in the U.S. and Brazil, one that will address the challenges posed by the aforementioned approach, consequently leading to more benefits for the U.S. and Brazil in the long run.
-The novelty of this paper is that it uses the latest literature materials to investigate how the export-led economic growth approach can be improved for the benefit of the two nations.
+This research paper uses the latest literature materials to investigate how the export-led economic growth approach can be improved for the benefit of the two nations.

 Background Information